 Each spring and fall, visitors and new members of Saint Mark’s are invited to an informal gathering at a parishioner’s home.
 These events give people an opportunity to meet other people new to Saint Mark’s as well as an opportunity to meet established members and clergy.
-Our next dessert is on Sunday, May 5 at 6:30 pm.
+Our next dessert will be in spring of 2014.

 New Member Welcome Sunday

 Two Sundays a year are set aside for welcoming new members to Saint Mark’s.
 During both the 8:00 and 10:00 services, those who have become members are recognized by name and with prayer.
 Our next Welcome Sunday is December 8, 2013.